lucasjolibois54/improved-react-native-health/README.md

 If your app needs an Android + Health Connect integration, your princess is in another castle.
 You can use the package [React Native Health Connect](https://github.com/matinzd/react-native-health-connect) maintained by one of the community's dev.

-In case of questions or if you just want to congratz the author, you can reach out to him on our [Discord Server](https://github.com/agencyenterprise/react-native-health#discord).

 ## Acknowledgement

 > _This package is a fork of [rn-apple-healthkit](https://github.com/terrillo/rn-apple-healthkit)_

-> _This package also inherits additional features from [Nutrisense](https://www.nutrisense.io/) fork_

-## Plz I Still Need Halp

-This package is maintained with ❤️ by [AE Studio](https://ae.studio).
-We will do our best to respond to requests and support for this package so please get in touch!
-If you require more extensive help or have other design, data science or development needs - we are a full service product development agency and can build pretty much anything so hit us up!